komyg/rm-shop-v2/tutorial.md

 We also added two mutations: `increaseChosenQuantity` and `decreaseChosenQuantity`, that will change the quantity the user has chosen for an action figure and update the shopping cart.

-Finally we've extended the `Character` type from the Rick and Morty API to add two extra fields: `chosenQuantity` and `unitPrice` that will only exist in our local state.
+We extended the `Character` type from the Rick and Morty API to add two extra fields: `chosenQuantity` and `unitPrice` that will only exist in our local state.

+We created an `input` type called `ChangeProductQuantity` that will be used inside the mutations.
+Please note that we could send the characterId directly to the mutation, but we created the `input` type to illustrate its use.
+Also, a query or mutation can only accept `input` as its arguments.
+They do not support regular `types`.

 >Note: the exclamation mark (`!`) at the end of the types, indicates that they are obligatory, therefore they cannot be either null or undefined.